CuiMingyu/GraphOne/README.md

 # Help
 ## Building
 We need to install Intel tbb on your machine.

+  `sudo apt-get install libtbb-dev`

 Then, Just run following command to build GraphOne:

   `mkdir build`
   `cd build`